gurhub/happier-git-workflow/README.md

 an example would be:

 ```
-tesflight-1.1.5
+testflight-1.1.5
 ```

 this should trigger your CD (Continuous Delivery) flow.
+Also, you can check [Fastlane document](https://github.com/gurhub/fastlane).

 # Exceptions